 Renaming Black Boy Lane

-We are now consulting on renaming of 'Black Boy Lane' to 'La Rose Lane'.
-This consultation is open from Friday 15 January to Friday 19 February 2021.
+Our consultation on the renaming of 'Black Boy Lane' to 'La Rose Lane' ran from Friday 15 January to Friday 19 February 2021.

 - Virtual online engagement event